How was EMDR developed?

-One or more sessions will be necessary to understand the nature of the client’s problem and to decide whether EMDR therapy is an appropriate treatment.
+One or more sessions will be necessary to explore and understand the nature of the client’s problem and to decide whether EMDR therapy is an appropriate treatment.

 We will discuss EMDR therapy more in detail and the client will have the opportunity to ask questions about the method and procedures.